 During the learning phase the weights in the FFNet will be modified.
 All weights are modified in such a way that when a pattern is presented, the output unit with the correct category, hopefully, will have the largest output value.

-If you perform the procedure above once for every pattern and category pair in your data set you have have performed 1 epoch of learning.
+If you perform the procedure above once for every pattern and category pair in your data set you have performed one epoch of learning.

-The hope is that eventually, probably after many epochs, the neural net will remember these pattern-category pairs.
-You even hope that the neural net when the learning phase has terminated, will be able to generalize and has learned to classify correctly any unknown pattern presented to it.
+The hope is that eventually, probably after many epochs, the neural net will come to remember these pattern-category pairs.
+You even hope that the neural net, when the learning phase has terminated, will be able to generalize and has learned to classify correctly any unknown pattern presented to it.

-Because real-life data many times contains noise as well as partly contradictory information these hopes can only be partly fulfilled.
+Because real-life data often contains noise as well as partly contradictory information, these hopes can be fulfilled only partly.

 © djmw, April 28, 2004